ranja-sarkar/SVM/README.md

 The **one-class SVM approach is unsupervised learning** and effective in problems where very few deviations (outliers) from normal (inlying data points) are expected.

-The following figures show classifications (1C_svm.py) estimated with this approach (anomalies are marked in yellow) -
+The following figures show classifications estimated with one-class SVM (anomalies are marked in yellow) -

   **L** fig. -> results when the model is trained with **1% outliers** in the data